MahmudulAlam/Subitizing/README.md

 </p>

 <p align="justify">
-The proposed loss function leverages a vector symbolic architecture called Holographic Reduced Representations (HRR).
+The proposed loss function leverages a vector symbolic architecture called <a href="https://github.com/MahmudulAlam/Holographic-Reduced-Representations">Holographic Reduced Representations (HRR)</a>.
 Although the proposed loss function is not a complete answer to the subitizing question, it does help networks to learn better generalization to subitizing compared to a regular cross-entropy (CE) loss function.
 Our results are intriguing in that we did not design the HRR loss to be biased toward numerosity or subitizing via symbolic manipulation, but instead defined a simple loss function as a counterpart to the CE loss that retains a classification focus.
 This may imply some unique benefit to the HRR operator in improving generalization and supports the years of prior work using it for CogSci research.
 </p>

 ## Requirements